 Journalism is a creative human practice.
 This, according to widespread opinion, makes it harder for robots to replicate.
 However, writing algorithms are already widely used in the news media to produce articles and thereby replace human journalists.
 In 2016, Wordsmith, one of the two most powerful news-writing algorithms, wrote and published 1.5 billion news stories.
 This is comparable to or may even exceed what was written and published by human journalists.
 Robo-journalists’ skills and competencies are constantly growing.
 Research has shown that readers sometimes cannot differentiate between news written by robots or by humans; more importantly, readers often make little of such distinctions.
 Considering this, these forms of AI can be seen as having already passed a kind of Turing test as applied to journalism.

 Artificial intelligence (AI) is usually defined in two ways that, in a sense, are contradictory.
-On the one hand, artificial intelligence is intelligence that mimics human intelligence and/or behavior.
+On the one hand, artificial intelligence is intelligence that mimics human intelligence and/or behaviour.
 On the other hand, artificial intelligence is intelligence that is opposite to natural, i.e., human, intelligence.
-As Russel and Norvig describe it, the first type of definitions measure the success of AI “in terms of fidelity to human performance”, while the second type of descriptions measure the success of AI “against an ideal performance measure, called rationality” (p.
+As Russel and Norvig describe it, the first type of definitions measures the success of AI “in terms of fidelity to human performance”, while the second type of descriptions measures the success of AI “against an ideal performance measure, called rationality” (p.
 1).

 The first approach is called “a human-centered approach”, within which researchers assess if AI is acting humanly or thinking humanly.
 The second approach is called “a rationalist approach”, within which researchers assess if AI is acting or thinking rationally.